-The University Book Store website is a really helpful tool for you as you can compare their prices to Half.com and Amazon.com automatically at: http://text.uwbookstore.com/home.aspx.
+The University Book Store website is a really helpful tool for you as you can compare their prices to Half.com and Amazon.com automatically.
 The website also has other helpful services.

 Library:

 This is oftentimes not advised because there is usually only one copy and you can only use it for a certain period of time while in the library.
 However, while you are waiting for your books to arrive this is a good resource so that you do not fall behind on assignments.